MicrosoftDocs/msix-docs/msix-src/packaging-tool/bundle-msix-packages.md

 Example:
 C:\> MakeAppx.exe bundle /d c:\users\johnsmith\Desktop\AppPackages\ /p c:\users\johnsmith\Desktop\Teams_10.0.0.0_ph1m9x8skttmg.msixbundle
 ```

+>[!NOTE]
+> Packages do not need to be signed prior to bundling.
+You will need to sign them after to be able to distribute the app.

 After running the command, an unsigned msixbundle will be created in the path specified.

 ### Step 3: Sign the bundle